-Teach For America corps members are assigned to teach a subject in grades pre-K through 12 in one of 51 regions across the country.
+Teach For America corps members are assigned to teach a subject in grades pre-K through 12 in one of our regions across the country.

 We know that landing in a region that matches your priorities is incredibly important.
-Our placement process is designed to assign applicants to the regions they’re most interested in as often as possible.
+Our placement process is designed to assign you to the region you’re most interested in as often as possible.

 Applicants in 2018 placed in one of their top three regional choices

 Applicants, on average, assigned to one of their most preferred regions

 Determining Your Placement

 Three key factors are taken into consideration when determining your placement:

 We aim to place you where you can have the best possible impact on student outcomes.
 We also have regions of focus that have a higher demand for TFA corps members, designated as “high priority regions.”